 Summer is heaven for anyone who likes to decorate their home with flowers.
-Yet, if you’re anything like me, garden owners often have a deep-seated reluctance to harvest flowers so as not to spoil the ‘display’.
+Yet, if you’re anything like me, you have a deep-seated reluctance to harvest flowers so as not to spoil the ‘display’.
 For years I resisted picking flowers, preferring to enjoy them in situ.
-I’d even buy flowers from the florist rather than cull my own.
+I’d even buy flowers from the florist rather than cut my own.
 Then along came our allotment.
 We started by growing a few dahlias, gladioli, helichrysums and cosmos.
 In year two, verbena, zinnias and antirrhinums were added.
-Now, around half our allotment is planted with flowers keeping us in cut blooms from March until November.
+Now, around half our allotment is planted with flowers, keeping us in cut blooms from March until November.

 How to cut flowers